fayimora/basic-scala-project.g8/README.md

-This is a [giter8](https://github.com/n8han/giter8) template for generating a new scala project.
+This is a [Spark](https://spark.incubator.apache.org/) template for generating a new Spark application project.
 It comes bundled with:

 * `main` and `test` source directories
 * [ScalaTest](http://www.scalatest.org/)